 Natalie Fee shares her thoughts on lockdown, saving the world and makin’ whoopee…

-We’re huge fans of City to Sea founder Natalie Fee – both for her enthusiasm for our oceans and tireless campaigning to reduce plastic pollution as well as her positive and playful outlook on life.
+City to Sea founder Natalie Fee boasts an enthusiasm for our oceans and tireless campaigning to reduce plastic pollution with a positive and playful outlook on life.

 She sat down with us (virtually) for a quick chat about her latest book and how she’s staying positive in lockdown.